-The "resurrection of human rights" which occurred at the end of the 1940s was of course ideological, but this ideology was ultimately carried forward by an almost unanimous political wave of enthusiasm.
-At the United Nations the Universal Declaration was adopted without a single vote against.
+The "resurrection" of human rights which occurred at the end of the 1940^s was of course ideological, but this ideology was ultimately carried forward by an almost unanimous political wave of enthusiasm.
+At the United Nations, the Universal Declaration was adopted without a single vote against.
 It was a revolt ("never again") and an aspiration (for peace, justice and freedom).

-More recently new threats and a new context have emerged: terrorism, crime (whether organised or not), different types of trafficking.
+More recently, new threats and a new context have emerged: terrorism, crime (whether organised or not), different types of trafficking.
 All this has created tension in public opinion and in our societies and a tendency to give precedence to order and security.
-The influx of clandestine immigrants driven by poverty and despair has an impact on policies, but has also been accompanied by xenophobia, racism and intolerance, or contributes to their growth.
-In the same way the connection which is, sometimes overhastily, made between certain types of religious belief and violence, or indeed terrorism, has exacerbated susceptibilities, yet freedom of religion is also a fundamental human right.
+The influx of illegal immigrants driven by poverty and despair has an impact on policies, but has also been accompanied by xenophobia, racism and intolerance, or contributed to their increase.
+In the same way the connection which is, sometimes over-hastily, made between certain types of religious belief and violence, or indeed terrorism, has exacerbated sensibilities, yet freedom of religion is also a fundamental human right.
 This requires dialogue and not insults.

 In addition, the nature of protected rights has become more complicated.
-The development of science and technology in the fields of information technology and biology, while it is an instrument of progress, may generate new threats for private life and freedoms.
+The development of science and technology in the fields of information technology and biology, while an instrument of progress, may generate new threats for private life and freedoms.

 Moreover the texts for the protection of rights were designed to protect persons from abuses perpetrated by States, whereas such abuses frequently derive from groups or persons who fall outside State authority.

-Again conflicts are no longer necessarily between freedom and the defence of public order, but often between two competing human rights which are equally guaranteed and deserving of protection, for example freedom of expression versus the right to respect for private life.
+Likewise, conflicts are no longer necessarily between freedom and the defence of public order, but often between two competing human rights which are equally guaranteed and deserving of protection, for example freedom of expression versus the right to respect for private life.
 This gives rise to difficult balancing exercises for legislators and for judges, including ourselves.

-Moreover, the ideology of the protection of rights can no longer rely on the groundswell of support that carried it forward in the fifties.
+Moreover, the ideology of the protection of rights can no longer rely on the groundswell of support that carried it forward in the 1950^s.
 It has come up against the difficulties of establishing or maintaining peace, the return of materialism and of individualism, the extolling of national interests, and more recently the financial and economic crisis which could force freedoms into second place.
 Bismarck's old expression "Realpolitik" has reappeared and is regularly cited.

-The protection of human rights has thus become more fragile, more complex, but does that mean that it must yield?
+The protection of human rights has thus become more fragile, more complex.
+But does that mean that it must yield?

-My answer is No. On the contrary, I would argue that it is necessary to consolidate and breathe new life into these rights, to bring about their aggiornamento.
+My answer is no. On the contrary, I would argue that it is necessary to consolidate and breathe new life into these rights, to bring about their aggiornamento.

 We should reinforce what already exists.
-Reinforcing what exists means reaffirming what we call "classic" rights, what Jean RIVERO called freedom-rights as opposed to claim-rights.
-It is also to drive back areas of non-law and accept that women, children, old people, the disabled, detained persons, otherwise vulnerable people and minorities, they too must have the benefit, on the same basis as everyone else, of the freedoms guaranteed.
+Reinforcing what exists means reaffirming what we call "classic" rights, what Jean Rivero called freedom-rights as opposed to claim-rights.
+It also means driving back areas of non-law and accepting that women, children, old people, the disabled, detained persons, all vulnerable people, and minorities, that they too must have the benefit, on the same basis as everyone else, of the freedoms guaranteed.